1diode/Azure-Security-Week-13-H-W/README-bak.md

 - How to Use the Ansible Build

 ### Description of the Topology

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

-Load balancing ensures that the application will be highly available via load ballancing, in addition to restricting access to the network by using a jumpbox
+Load balancing ensures that the application will be highly available via load ballancing, in addition to restricting access to the network by using a jumpbox as a remote access gateway

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
 ### (application and sytem files ??)